 We will explore everything about them, trying to figure out which is more fitting for you… Israel or Jordan?
-If you want to learn more about each country you’ll probably enjoy:
+If you want to learn more about each country, you’ll probably enjoy the following:

 Both countries offer a wide range of activities for different kinds of travelers, but they are also similar in many ways.
-To better understand which one fits you better, we will compare them in terms of:
+To better understand which one fits you better, we will compare them in terms of the:

 - Natural beauty;

 - Landmarks and attractions;

 - Culture and heritage;

 - Travel safety;